Antiblanks/he-dan.antiblanks.com/_posts/2019-03-07-week-6-photo-bashing.markdown

 **Applying a Cutout filter**

-I've applied an Artistic Cutout filter to this and tweaked the levels on the filter to achieve distinct colour separation and move the image toward the look of a vectorised illustration.
+I've applied an artistic cutout filter to this and tweaked the levels on the filter to achieve distinct colour separation and move the image toward the look of a vectorised illustration.

 > Filters > Artistic > Cutout > (number of levels: 8, edge simplicity: 4, edge fidelity: 2)